 These parameters are designed to facilitate model calibration to historical data, so precise specifications are not expected.
-Nevertheless, professional judgement is applied to estimate initial values for the proportions by decision type and building type which are consistent with the commercial sector.
+Nevertheless, professional judgment is applied to estimate initial values for the proportions by decision type and building type which are consistent with the commercial sector.
 Building type is used here as a proxy to distinguish different types of commercial sector decision makers, and decision type represents the different economic situations under which technology choice decisions are made.

-The judgement estimates are made separately for all government, privately owned and rented floorspace for the replacement and retrofit decision types.
-The proportions of floorspace by government, private and rented space from A Look at Commercial Buildings 1995: Characteristics, Energy Consumption, and Energy Expenditures are utilized to weight these estimates by building type to yield replacement and retrofit behavior rule proportions by building type.
-Similarly, judgement estimates are made for self-built and speculative developer floorspace for the new decision type.
+The judgment estimates are made separately for all government, privately owned and rented floorspace for the replacement and retrofit decision types.
+The proportions of floorspace by government, private and rented space from A Look at Commercial Buildings 1995:Characteristics, Energy Consumption, and Energy Expenditures, from the 1999 Commercial Buildings Energy Consumption Survey public use files, and from the 2003 Commercial Buildings Energy Consumption Survey public use files are utilized to weight these estimates by building type to yield replacement and retrofit behavior rule proportions by building type.
+Similarly, judgment estimates are made for self-built and speculative developer floorspace for the new decision type.
 These consider estimates of the proportions of self-built and speculative developer floorspace for each by building type to yield new building behavior rule proportions by building type.

 Decision Analysis Corporation of Virginia and Science Applications International Corporation.
-Alternative Methodologies for NEMS Building Sector Model Development, draft report, prepared under Contract No. DE-AC01-92El21946, August 3, 1992, p.
+Alternative Methodologies for NEMS Building Sector Model Development, draft report, prepared under Contract No. DE-AC01-92EI21946, August 3, 1992, p.
 14.